vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

  No. Vipps does _not_ create charges based on the agreement, this is left up to the merchant to create.
  When a merchant creates a charge, Vipps will actually attempt to charge the customer.
  If the merchant doesn't create a charge, nothing will be done.

+ We _will_ however retry a charge, created by the merchant, multiple times before we stop.
  ## Do I need to store card data?

  No. Vipps handles all payment details.